DevOpsHiveHQ/dynamic-devops-roadmap/docs/faq/README.md

 <img class="img-right" alt="Golden Triangle: Time, Effort, and Cost" align="right" width="30%" src="/img/golden-triangle.png" />

-It totally depends on your background, available time, and the risk group you are in, whether you are doing it alone, with a learning group, or with a mentor.
+It totally depends on your background, available time, and the audience group you are in, whether you are doing it alone, with a learning group, or with a mentor.

 Basically, like many things in life, the outcome follows the Golden Triangle rule; there are three factors: `Time,` `Effort,` and `Cost` ... pick two!